Skip to main content

 Phoenix-Specific Considerations

-The 50% Rule
+The 50 Percent Rule

 In Phoenix, we recommend replacement over repair when:

-• The tank is leaking (not fixable)
+• The tank is leaking (tank ruptures are not fixable, full stop)

 Our Recommendation